rakib91221/StableGen/README.md

         ```
         Replace `<YourComfyUIDirectory>` with the actual path.
 If omitted, the script will prompt for it.
 3.  **Follow On-Screen Instructions:**
-    * The script will display a menu of installation packages (Minimal, Essential, Recommended, Complete SDXL).
-Choose one based on your needs.
+    * The script will display a menu of installation packages (Minimal, Essential, Recommended, Complete SDXL, plus Qwen-specific bundles).
+Choose the option that matches the feature set you want to install.
     * It will download and place files into the correct subdirectories of `<YourComfyUIDirectory>`.
 4.  **Restart ComfyUI:** If ComfyUI was running, restart it to load new custom nodes.

-*(For manual dependency installation (and for installation of FLUX.1-dev and its dependecies), see `docs/MANUAL_INSTALLATION.md`.)*
+*(For manual dependency installation—including FLUX.1-dev and Qwen Image Edit setups—see `docs/MANUAL_INSTALLATION.md`.)*

 ### Step 3: Install StableGen Blender Plugin